Maybe you’ve been trying to start a business for a while now, but you still find yourself totally failing at freelance writing.

 Once I started approaching my business from the perspective of setting “big picture” goals and working backwards from there, things totally changed for the better.

-So get a planner (I use a Mead Cambridge planner like this one. #BasicBitch), get some sticky notes, and plan out your year – or even just the next quarter – for your business.
+So get a planner, get some sticky notes, and plan out your year – or even just the next quarter – for your business.

 As nice as taking things day-to-day is, it’s just not a realistic approach if you’re looking to grow a freelance writing clientele, a blog, or really any kind of business.